Music for Cars (concert tour)

-The Music for Cars Tour was a concert tour by British pop rock band The 1975 in support of their third studio album A Brief Inquiry Into Online Relationships, released on 30 November 2018.
-The 24-month long world tour began on 29 November 2018 in the United Kingdom.
-The tour was also scheduled to support their fourth studio album–and second part of the Music For Cars era–Notes on a Conditional Form, released on 22 May 2020.
+The Music for Cars concert tour was the third concert tour by English indie art pop band the 1975 in support of their third studio album A Brief Inquiry Into Online Relationships, released on 30 November 2018.
+The 24-month long world tour began on 29 November 2018 in England.

+The tour was also scheduled to support their fourth studio album–and second part of the Music for Cars era–Notes on a Conditional Form, released on 22 May 2020.
 However, the tour prematurely ended on 3 March 2020 in the wake of the worldwide COVID-19 pandemic.
 Originally, the tour was scheduled to conclude on 10 July 2021 in London, England.
-The tour was supported with the following opening acts and special guests: No Rome, Pale Waves, The Japanese House and Beabadoobee.
+The tour was supported with the following opening acts and special guests No Rome, Pale Waves, The Japanese House and Beabadoobee.

-Several of the 2020 sets were postponed to 2021, but on 12 January 2021, the band cancelled all 2021 shows due to little improvement with the pandemic.
+Several of the 2020 sets were postponed to 2021, but on 12 January 2021, the band cancelled all 2021 shows due to the COVID-19 pandemic.